foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/future_plans.md

   Upcoming features for The Phoenix Flavour.
 ---

+> This page has NOT been updated for 4.x yet.

 I am working on the guide in my free time of which I admittedly have plenty.

 - You can check my current to do list on Github [here](https://github.com/foreverphoenix/the-phoenix-flavour/projects/2).